Skip to main content

 Overview

-The velatir command-line interface is installed on the system path by the Windows MSI and the macOS package.
-It communicates with the local Velatir Agent over a platform-native IPC channel:
+The velatir command is installed on the system path by the Windows MSI and the macOS package.
+It is the supported way to control and script the desktop client.

 At a Glance